Algoryx/click-mirror/python-src/README.md

 # Click

-The main idea behind click is to enable a non-Brick controller talking to a Brick enabled AGX Simulation in way configurable by Brick.
+The main idea behind click is to enable a non-Brick controller talking to a Brick enabled [AGX](https://www.algoryx.se/agx-dynamics/) Simulation in a way configurable by Brick.
 The name comes from the sound two Bricks makes when connected.

 There are three main considerations